• Skip to main content

 Common Element #2: Differentiation.

-At the heart of successful business strategy is the ability to differentiate your offerings from those of the competition in ways that customer’s value.
+At the heart of a successful business strategy is the ability to differentiate your offerings from those of the competition in ways that customers value.

-Doing the same things in the same way as the competition and providing the same offerings is a common formula for bankruptcy.
+Doing the same things in the same way as the competition and providing the same offerings is a typical formula for bankruptcy.

-Inherent in the definition of innovation is the creation of “new” value.
+Inherent in the definition of innovation is creating “new” value.

 If the value is new, then it’s logical to conclude that it’s different from current offerings.